QuocBaoNNguyen/cse15l-lab-reports/cse15l-lab-report-ONE.md

 **Working Directory:** `home`
 <br/>
 <br/>
 **Explanation:** In the result, Java tells us that `cat` is a directory.
 It tells us this because it expects an argument that is a file, not a directory.
-As a result, the cat command doesn't run as it was intended to and simply says "cat: lecture1: Is a directory".
+As a result, the cat command doesn't run as it was intended to and simply says `cat: lecture1: Is a directory`.

 <br/>
 <br/>